What Is CI/CD?

 • Shorter time to market: When your developers are more productive and spend more time building new code, you’ll be able to get your product to market faster and for less money.

-Education requirements: DevOps engineers usually have a bachelor’s degree, typically in computer science, electrical engineering, or computer engineering
+Education requirements: According to Zippia, 75 percent of DevOps engineers hold a bachelor’s degree, 20 percent hold a master’s degree, 2 percent hold an associate degree, and 3 percent have a diploma or other degree, typically in computer science, electrical engineering, or computer engineering [2].

 DevOps engineers work on a team that combines traditional departments of developers and operations into one central team.
 In this role, you will work with other professionals to manage code deployment, including building infrastructure to support code in various environments, testing for errors, and troubleshooting problems.

-Education requirements: Software engineers typically have a bachelor’s degree, commonly in computer science, electrical engineering, or computer engineering
+Education requirements: 73 percent of software engineers have a bachelor's degree, 20 percent have a master's, and 4 percent have an associate degree, commonly in computer science, electrical engineering, or computer engineering [4].

 A software engineer creates and builds computer software with other professionals.
 In this role, you may be responsible for directly developing new products, processing data, debugging programs and looking for errors, working with databases, working to provide data security, and more.